awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 For an export, NovaStor DataCenter/Network must know which tapes are going to be physically taken out of the library\.

 For an import, NovaStor DataCenter/Network recognizes tape media that are exported in the tape library and offers to import them all, either from a data slot or an export slot\.
-Your tape gateway archives tapes in the offline storage \(GLACIER or DEEP\_ARCHIVE\)\.
+Your tape gateway archives tapes in the offline storage \(S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive\)\.

 **To configure media import and export**